 - applying different synchronization criteria to different types

-The Common Projects mechanism is essentially a subset of type specific project maps.
-There is nothing that can be done with Common Projects that cannot also be accomplished with type specific project maps.
+The Common Projects mechanism is essentially a subset of type-specific project maps.
+There is nothing that can be done with Common Projects that cannot also be accomplished with type-specific project maps.

-When using type specific project maps, you must keep the Common Projects section empty, and describe each master/target project pair in a corresponding Type Rule.
+When using type-specific project maps, you must keep the Common Projects section empty, and describe each master/target project pair in a corresponding Type Rule.

-The Type Specific Project Maps mechanism may not be relevant if you need to synchronize artifacts to multiple projects, in order to duplicate them on the target.
+Type-specific project maps may not be relevant if you need to synchronize artifacts to multiple projects, in order to duplicate them on the target.
 This use case is common for sprints or releases, where duplication is required.

 A use case where it becomes critical to prevent duplications across projects is when syncing Jira sub-types.
 If the ALM Octane side artifact is created first, and needs to be synced to a Jira sub-type, it can only synchronization to one project, the project in which its parent type already exists.
 This step is part of the overall synchronization, but it uses a different synchronization set and cross reference.
-An attempt to synchronization it to a different project will fail with a Jira exception.
+An attempt to synchronization it to a different project will cause a Jira exception.

-Switching from common projects to type specific user mapping
+Switching from common projects to type-specific user mapping

 We recommend using Common Projects when the conditions are met, for example a pure uni-directional synchronization.
 If at a later time you want to change the connection to bi-directional, follow the steps below.